Nedumangad

 Nedumangad is a municipal town in the Thiruvananthapuram district in the Indian state of Kerala.
 It is the headquarters of Nedumangad Tehsil and Nedumangad Revenue Division.
 It is a suburb of the extended metropolitan region of Thiruvananthapuram.
 It is located around 16 km to the north-east of Thiruvananthapuram on the State Highway 2.
 It is an important commercial center in the district.
 It is a growing commercial and educational hub and all important government institutions are situated in the town.
 The Nedumangadu market has significance in southern Kerala.

 It is an important centre for commercial trade in hill products such as pepper and rubber.
 A wholesale market set up by the Department of Agriculture (with the assistance of the European Union) is also situated there.

 History

 Nedumangad panchayat was formed in 1936.
 It was one among the four Panchayats sanctioned by Sir C.P.Ramaswamy Iyer (Diwan-Thiruvithamcore).
 The others were Paravur, Boothapandi and Perumbavoor.
 In 1978 Nedumangad Municipality was established.

 Nedumangad Chantha Revolt

-Nedumangad was a main center of trade in Thiruvananthapuram.
+Nedumangad was a main center of trade in Thiruvananthapuram District.
 Lower caste people were not allowed to enter in the trade markets (Chantha) of Nedumangad and items brought by them from their farms have to be placed outside and used to get a lower price.
 A group of people under the leadership of Ayyankali questioned this social injustice which resulted in a great revolt and fought back their rights to enter and sell the goods of lower caste people in Nedumangad market and the trade markets nearby.
 This is known as Nedumangad Chantha revolt.